VijaySelvaraj19/Spark-Path/README.md

 ## Conclusion

-**StartupPlannerAI** is a comprehensive and AI-integrated startup planning tool that bridges the gap between ideation and execution.
+**Spark-Path** is a comprehensive and AI-integrated startup planning tool that bridges the gap between ideation and execution.
 Unlike traditional methods, it offers a dynamic and data-driven approach, combining roadmap generation, legal help, market analysis, and AI mentorship into one seamless experience.
 Designed to empower first-time founders, this platform enhances success chances while saving time and resources.

 ---